 'Dhamma' a Buddhist rendering of the Hindu word - Dharma.
 Loosely translated to western culture as character, integrity.
 Western culture, especially in America, is heavily based on self-centered material acquisition and social status.
 Bad dharma.
 People in the west are gradually waking up to the emptiness of western culture, remembering our connection to each other and the earth.
 Envisioning a more sustainable, meaningful, life experience.
 Ones sovereign individuality needn't be sacrificed.
 Recalling one's empathy, compassion for those less fortunate.
 Seeing our planet past dollar signs, but as our home, our childhood home.
 Caring for her and each other from that mindset.

 You don't even have to believe in 'God'.
-Simply ponder the universal reality beyond your own personal living condition.
+Simply ponder the universal reality beyond your own state of affairs.
 Spend some time pondering what life must be like for another.
-It's a powerful exercise if the target of your empathy is someone less fortunate.
+It's a powerful exercise if the focus of your empathy is someone less fortunate.

 Realize that you are not an island in the sea of humanity.